boto/boto/README.rst

 Finding Out More About Boto
 ***************************

-The main source code repository for boto can be found on `github.com`_
+The main source code repository for boto can be found on `github.com`_.
+The boto project uses the `gitflow`_ model for branching.

 `Online documentation`_ is also available.
 The online documentation includes full API documentation as well as Getting Started Guides for many of the boto